 Make the béarnaise sauce

 - Working over 1 medium and 1 small bowl, crack the egg and separate the white and yolk, carefully dropping the yolk into the medium bowl and the white into the small bowl.
 Save the white for another use.
 [Separate both eggs; save both whites for another use.]
-Using a fork or whisk, lightly beat the egg yolk until smooth and glossy.
+Using a fork, lightly beat the egg yolk until smooth and glossy.

 - Scrub the carrots and parsnip.